Learn about the differences between Ritalin and Adderall and how to choose the best medication for your needs.

 In the United States alone, over 6 million children have been diagnosed with attention deficit hyperactivity disorder (ADHD).
 Characterized by hyperactive and impulsive behavior, ADHD can lead to fidgeting, absent-mindedness, and difficulty focusing.
 To address these symptoms, most doctors will prescribe one of two drugs: Ritalin or Adderall.

-Both Ritalin and Adderall are common stimulants that treat ADHD by altering chemicals in the person’s brain.
 Because of these similarities, many people falsely assume that the two drugs are interchangeable.
 However, both medications have their own unique dosage requirements and effects — what works for one person may not work for another.
-If you’re wondering which treatment option is best for you, read through our guide on Ritalin vs. Adderall.
+If you’re wondering which treatment option is best for you, we will dive into some more detail about these medications.
+Let’s get started!

 Treating ADHD

 Ritalin and Adderall are brand names for two different types of drugs — Ritalin is a form of methylphenidate, while Adderall is a form of amphetamine and dextroamphetamine.
-Both are central nervous system stimulants that treat ADHD by increasing the levels of neurotransmitters or signaling molecules usually used in the treatment of children, in the brain.
-More specifically, they affect the following neurotransmitters:
+Both are central nervous system stimulants that treat ADHD by increasing the levels of neurotransmitters or signaling molecules.
+Management of ADHD in adults has become increasingly common, and there has been established use among children and adolescents for years.

 • Dopamine: Dopamine is responsible for mood regulation, concentration, and memory recall.